 A naked warrant is a warrant that is not attached to a bond or preferred stock.

-Warrants are securities that give the holder the right, but not the common stock) at a certain price before a certain time.
-Warrants are not the same as options or purchase rights.
+Warrants are securities that give the holder the right, but not the obligation, to buy a certain number of securities (usually the issuer's common stock) at a certain price before a certain time.
+Warrants are not the same as call options or stock purchase rights.

-Occasionally, companies warrants for direct sale or give them to employees as incentive, but the vast majority of warrants are "attached" to newly issued or .
+Occasionally, companies offer warrants for direct sale or give them to employees as incentive, but the vast majority of warrants are 'attached' to newly issued bonds or preferred stock.
 Naked warrants, however, are not attached to bonds or preferred stock, and they are usually issued by banks or other financial institutions.

-Naked warrants are not the same as year, versus five or more for warrants).
-Warrants are also not the same as purchase rights.
-The exercise price of a stock purchase right is usually below the underlying security's at the time of issuance, whereas exercise prices are typically 15% above market price when at the time of issuance.
-Also, companies often stock purchase rights only to existing shareholders, and they have very short lives -- generally two to four weeks.
+Naked warrants are not the same as call options.
+Call options often expire far before warrants do (usually less than a year, versus five or more for warrants).
+Warrants are also not the same as stock purchase rights.
+The exercise price of a stock purchase right is usually below the underlying security's market price at the time of issuance, whereas warrant exercise prices are typically 15% above market price when at the time of issuance.
+Also, companies often issue stock purchase rights only to existing shareholders, and they have very short lives -- generally two to four weeks.

-This opportunity to participate in the of another security gives investors a little diversification and thus is a way to mitigate risk.
-As a result, companies often issue and with warrants attached as a way to enhance the demand and marketability of the .
-This in turn lowers the cost of capital for the .
+This opportunity to participate in the upside of another security gives investors a little diversification and thus is a way to mitigate risk.
+As a result, companies often issue bonds and preferred stock with warrants attached as a way to enhance the demand and marketability of the offering.
+This in turn lowers the cost of capital for the issuer.